How Well Do You Understand AI Applications?

 Last week I spoke about AI at the Argyle Forum webinar and at the ConnectID Conference in Washington, DC.
 Technology is emerging and we need to find a way to integrate it.
-In order to get approval for AI initiatives from our CFOs and/or boards and to get AI adopted by our customers, it must meet a specific customer experience need or fill in a journey gap.
+In order to get approval for AI initiatives from our CFOs and/or boards and to achieve customer adoption, the AI application must meet a specific customer need or fill in a journey gap.
+Today we discuss three artificial intelligence examples.

 As Jessica Groopman summarizes, AI can be broken into 3 major streams: big data, vision and language.
 These streams come with various applications that have clear business cases that we can learn from.